CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

-This is defined in detail in Methods (Section \ref{sec:methodsmath}).
-However, at a high level, the key concepts are:
+\textbf{Example, continued:} {\it In Figure \ref{fig:sim1}a $A_k$ are clusterings learned from the reference similarity $Y_1$ with each of $k=1, \ldots, d$ clusters.
+We also learn the relationship $X^{(k)}_1$ i.e. similarity between clusters in that dataset.
+We then predict $Y_2$ from each set of clusters $A_k$, but learn a completely new relationship between clusters $X^{(k)}_2$.
+With few clusters, we have a bad representation of $Y_1$ whilst with many clusters we overfit it.
+We are therefore interested in subjects that are poorly explained for many intermediate clusterings, i.e. those with persistent residuals.}

-{\bf Structure} $A_k$: Our concept of \emph{structure} includes the top $k$ eigenvectors, as used in Spectral methods (Singular Value Decomposition, SVD and Principal Components Analysis, PCA).
-It also includes clusterings and mixtures.
-SVD has also been theoretically linked to Kernel K-means clustering \cite{ding_equivalence_2005}.
-By considering a range of model complexities, in Section \ref{sec:sim} we show that if the data are generated under a tree, the structure can be interpreted in terms of a `soft tree', which can capture deviations from a strict tree model.
+The CLARITY model uses a range of \emph{complexities} $k$ to represent data.
+The full set of structures therefore quantifies a rich range of models.
+For example, it can be constrained to a hierarchical clustering (i.e. a tree), and in Section \ref{sec:sim} we show that if the data are tree-like, the structure can be interpreted in terms of a `soft tree' (Figure \ref{fig:sim2}), which can capture deviations from a strict tree model.

+\textbf{Example, continued:} \emph{In Figure \ref{fig:sim1}c, persistencies at different complexities $k$ are plotted.
+Observe that at high $k$, residuals and consequently persistences largely perish.
+In (ii), we have the same clustering (i.e.~structure) but a different relationship, and in c(ii) the large decrease in persistences happens at $k=4$, i.e.~as soon as complexity $k$ reaches the true number of clusters in the data.
+In contrast, in c(iii), the data are generated under a clustering that differs by one subject from the structure (i.e.~the clustering) from the first dataset.
+In this condition, persistences remain high until much higher complexity, especially so for the anomalous subject $i$. }

+\begin{mybox} $Y$: a $d \times d$ matrix comparing all subjects, for which `closer' subjects have large pairwise values.
+A typical example is a covariance.
+CLARITY operates entirely equivalently with dissimilarities for which `close' implies small values; a typical example is the Euclidean distance.

+{\bf Structure} $A_k$: A $d \times k$ matrix, providing a representation of each subject in $k$ dimensions.
+The choice of \emph{structure} is the most important choice in CLARITY.
+It is learned subject to constraints on $A$, conditional on the relationship.
+Three important Structures are a) a clustering, with entries of $A$ being $0$ except when subject $i$ is in cluster $k$ in which case $A_{ik}=1$. b) A Mixture: rows of $A_{ij}$ sum to 1 and $A_{ij}$ are non-negative. c) An unconstrained subspace, in which case $A$ is the top $k$ eigenvectors, as seen in Spectral methods (Singular Value Decomposition, SVD and Principal Components Analysis, PCA).

-{\bf Relationship} $X^{k}$: Our concept of the \emph{relationship} between structures covers properties (i.e. locations) of the clusters; and the `branch lengths' of a tree.
-In a PCA, the relationship is constructed from the matrix of singular values by rotating, translating and scaling.
+{\bf Relationship} $X^{(k)}$: The \emph{relationship} between structures depends on the structure.
+We again learn it by minimizing the error conditional on the structure.
+In this paper we do not consider constraints.
+For a clustering, the relationship is the similarity between clusters, or the similarity between latent clusters in a mixture model.
+It describes the `branch lengths' of a tree.
+For PCA, the relationship is a rotation, translation and scaling of the matrix of singular values.